howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 }
 ```

-These are the basic features all GraphQL servers have for sure, but some of the implementation can do much more than this.
-In this tutorial I'll rather focus only on features which are part of GraphQL specifications.
+As you can see our server will be really simplistic, but real GraphQL implementation can do much more that this.
+(We will explore it more later on.)

 ### Schema-Driven Development

-The secret sauce of a GraphQL server is its schema.
-The schema gives you an unified type system for your specific domain and the tools to hook up code to those types to make things happen when people mutate or request them.
+Schema-first GraphQL development forces frontend and backend developers to agree on a strict contract up front, enabling them to work quickly and efficiently while staying on spec.
+It improves both your API’s performance and the performance of your team in general.

 Sensibly then, the experience of building a GraphQL server starts with working on its schema.
 You'll see in this chapter that the main steps you'll follow will be something like this:

 1. Define your types and the appropriate queries and mutations for them.
-2. Implement functions called **resolvers** to handle these types and their fields.
+2. Implement functions called **resolvers** to perform agreed upon queries in terms of defined types.
 3. As new requirements arrive, go back to step 1 to update the schema, and continue through the other steps.

 The schema is a contract agreed on between the frontend and backend, so keeping it at the center allows both sides of the development to evolve without going off the spec.
 This also makes it easier to parallelize the work, since the frontend can move on with full knowledge of the API from the start, using a simple mocking service (or even a full backend such as Graphcool) which can later be easily replaced with the final server.